techboy201/8CC00_group_assignment_group_11/README.md

   - Performs the CNN algorithm.
 * Group assignment Annemijn Gwen
   - Performs an exploratory data analasys on the tested molecule file.
+* tested_molecules.csv
+  - All molecules to be used for the training of the ML model
+* untested_molecules.csv
+  - A list of all molecules that the final algorithm determines for if it inhibits ERK2 or PKM2.
+* prediction_untested_molecules.csv
+  - Untested_molecules.csv with the inhibition prediction of the final model.

 - - -